matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

   only will prevent some optional features, then it's better to just print a warning and exit successfully.
 * Try not to use scripts to do what npm can do for you.
-Read through [`package.json`](/configuring-npm/package-json) to see all the things that you can specify and enable by simply describing your package appropriately.
+Read through [`package: An Amazing Project.json`](/configuring-npm/package-json) to see all the things that you can specify and enable by simply describing your package appropriately.
 In general, this will lead to a more robust and consistent state.
 * Inspect the env to determine where to put things.
 For instance, if